Pearl Bailey in Hello, Dolly!

 It Only Takes a Moment

-After the curtain call vaudeville show, we were escorted backstage to meet Miss Bailey and co-star Mr. Daniels.
+After the curtain call vaudeville show, we were escorted backstage by director of the Kennedy Center, to meet Miss Bailey and co-star Mr. Daniels.

 As we walked backstage towards the dressing rooms after the show, we passed the various scenery on stage that I had seen in the show.
 From the upstage side (the rear of the stage), I was fascinated looking at the “Harmonia Gardens” set pieces which were actually just wood and canvas and only an inch thick, yet 30 minutes before I thought it all was massively real.